 - Try different poaching liquid: Another way to infuse flavor is through the poaching liquid.
 Instead of water, consider poaching your shrimp in beer, white wine, or even a combination of water and citrus juice.

-How many calories in shrimp cocktail?
+How many calories are in shrimp cocktail?

 Generally speaking, there are around 20 calories in one large shrimp dipped in cocktail sauce.
 If you leave off the sauce, each shrimp has about 10 calories.